Will a Warmer World Be Stormier?

 A common, but tentative, narrative thread has emerged for all types of storms: As climate warms, we might experience fewer storms overall, but more of the strongest storms.
 What the public cares about most, though, is storm damage, which depends on more than just changes in the storms themselves.
 Regardless of whether lightning increases with warming, drying in western North America will likely lead to more fire damage.
 Regardless of whether hurricanes and synoptic storms intensify with warming, sea level rise and increased population and development imply more flooding damage to coastal areas from storm surges.

 Leiserowitz, A., E. Maibach, C. Roser-Renouf, and J.D.
 Hmielowski, 2012: Extreme Weather, Climate & Preparedness in the American Mind.
 Yale University and George Mason University.
-New Haven, CT: Yale Project on Climate Change Communication (retrieved Apr.
-20, 2012).
+New Haven, CT: Yale Project on Climate Change Communication (PDF, last retrieved May 3, 2019).

 Note: PDF documents require the free Adobe Reader or compatible viewing software to be viewed.